dokku/dokku-clickhouse/README.md

 CLICKHOUSE_URL=clickhouse://lolipop:SOME_PASSWORD@dokku-clickhouse-lolipop:9000/lolipop
 ```

 The host exposed here only works internally in docker containers.
-If you want your container to be reachable from outside, you should use the 'expose' subcommand.
+If you want your container to be reachable from outside, you should use the `expose` subcommand.
 Another service can be linked to your app:

 ```shell
 dokku clickhouse:link other_service playground
 ```

 It is possible to change the protocol for `CLICKHOUSE_URL` by setting the environment variable `CLICKHOUSE_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground CLICKHOUSE_DATABASE_SCHEME=clickhouse2